Some Observations on Copyright Law

 his Master's property and someone else's property.

-violated my copyrights, in January 2003 I began posting my new essays in Adobe
+violated my copyrights, in January 2003 I began posting my new essays in

-PDF, with both printing and cut-and-paste disabled,
+Adobe PDF, with both printing disabled and cut-and-paste disabled,

-which makes it more difficult for other people to violate my copyrights.
+to make it more difficult for other people to violate my copyrights.

 this document is at http://www.rbs2.com/copyr.htm